Royniel/INFO6150-WebDesign-Project/README.md

 ## Bootstrap Components

 This project extensively utilizes Bootstrap 4.5.2 for a responsive and modern design.
 Key components include:
+### home.html

+1. *Navbar*: Custom-styled navigation bar with a gradient background and offcanvas menu for mobile devices.

+2. *Offcanvas*: Responsive side menu for navigation on smaller screens.

+3. *Container*: Provides a responsive fixed-width container for various sections of the page.

+4. *Row and Column System*: Used for creating responsive layouts throughout the page.

+5. *Carousel*: Implemented for showcasing adoptable pets and testimonials.

+6. *Cards*: Used in the services section to display information with hover effects.

+7. *Accordion*: Utilized in the FAQ section for collapsible content.

+8. *Buttons*: Various styled buttons used throughout the page, including the scroll-to-top button.

+9. *Images*: Responsive image handling with Bootstrap's img-fluid class.

+10. *Typography Utilities*: Classes for text alignment, font weight, and styling.

+11. *Spacing Utilities*: Margin and padding classes for consistent spacing.

+12. *Flexbox Utilities*: Used for aligning and distributing content.

+13. *Background Utilities*: Custom background styles extending Bootstrap's utilities.

+14. *Border Utilities*: Used for rounded corners and other border styles.

+15. *Icon Integration*: Font Awesome icons integrated with Bootstrap components.

+16. *Responsive Breakpoints*: Utilized for adjusting layouts across different screen sizes.

+17. *Custom Component Styling*: Extended Bootstrap's default styles with custom CSS for unique design elements.

 ### login.html